bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 declaration encapsulate a behavioural pattern that can be used for many concrete automata.

-The `data` structure `HttpServer` is used as state of a concrete process.
+The state `data` of a concrete process could look like the structure `HttpServer`.
 It holds channels to communicate with the _outside world_.

 		data HttpServer :: (